mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2021

+1. Diba, Ali, Vivek Sharma, Reza Safdari, Dariush Lotfi, Saquib Sarfraz, Rainer Stiefelhagen, and Luc Van Gool.
+"Vi2clr: Video and image for visual contrastive learning of representation."
+In Proceedings of the IEEE/CVF International Conference on Computer Vision, pp. 1502-1512.
+2021.
+  - Joint video and image representation learning (kinda new data sampling approach for CL)
+    - Experiment: action recog, object detection, image.
+    - C center NCE loss for joint representation [requires tricky computation]
+      - Concat representation of both and pass through more MLP for Centre loss
+      - Kinda cluster loss.

+1. Nan, Guoshun, Rui Qiao, Yao Xiao, Jun Liu, Sicong Leng, Hao Zhang, and Wei Lu.
+"Interventional video grounding with dual contrastive learning."
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 2765-2775.
+2021.
+  - [Video Understanding]
+  - Gap: models may suffer from spurious correlations between the language and video features due to the dataset selection bias
+  - TP: used some form of causal inference (Interventional video grounding) based on Structural causal model
+  - a dual CL approach (DCL) to better align the text and video i) query and video clips, and the ii) between start/end frames of a target moment and the others within a video [figure 2 - trivial approach]

+1. Wang, Yu, Jingyang Lin, Jingjing Zou, Yingwei Pan, Ting Yao, and Tao Mei.
+"Improving Self-supervised Learning with Automated Unsupervised Outlier Arbitration."
+Advances in Neural Information Processing Systems 34 (2021).
+  - Chanllanges the instance label DA for selfsupervised
+    - argue that the existing DA for positive views naturally introduces out-of-distribution (OOD) samples that undermine the downstream tasks.
+    - introduce a lightweight latent variable model UOTA, targeting the view sampling issue for SSL
+    - adaptively searches for the most important sampling region to produce views, and provides viable choice for outlier-robust SSL
+    - explore the potential OOD noise issue for SSL approaches.

 1. Zimmermann, Roland S., Yash Sharma, Steffen Schneider, Matthias Bethge, and Wieland Brendel.
 "Contrastive learning inverts the data generating process."
 In International Conference on Machine Learning, pp. 12979-12990.
 PMLR, 2021.
   -  prove that *feedforward models* trained with objectives belonging to the commonly used *InfoNCE family* learn to implicitly *invert the underlying generative model* of the observed data
     - proofs make certain *statistical assumptions* about the generative model, however, hold empirically even if these assumptions are severely violated